-A nice insight of where the word came from.
-However, there are very distinct and important differences between ‘Branding’, ‘Brand marque’ or ‘brand name’ and ‘Brand’ which Wikipedia fails to mention.
+It’s a nice insight of where the word came from.
+However, there are very distinct and important differences between ‘Branding’, ‘Brand marque’ or ‘brand name’ and ‘Brand’ which Wikipedia fails to really mention.
 Branding is the development and application of your icons, words and pictures based on your unique values and selling proposition.
-In basic terms branding is the application of your company’s visual and verbal identity.
-You can control it, build consistency and create a strong image in the world.
-Both ‘brand marque’ (the ‘logo’) and your ‘brand name’ (the name by which you sell you product or service) are part of your branding.

-So now we have an understanding of what Brand is, how can we ensure it’s always positive if you don’t control so many of the inputs?
-Luckily there are simple ways that a company can influence their customers’ thoughts and by doing this help build positive perception of you and your company.
+So now we have an understanding of what Brand is, but how can we ensure it’s always positive if you don’t control so many of the inputs?
+Luckily there are 6 simple ways that a company can positively influence their customers’ thoughts and by doing this help build positive perception of you and your company.
 Here are some quick wins:

-• Be consistent.
-One rule of thumb is that when you start to become tired of your visual identity, that’s most likely when it is starting to build recognition in your customers.
+A simple rule of thumb is that when you start to become tired of your visual identity, that’s most likely when it is starting to build recognition in your customers.
 Remember this isn’t about your likes or dislikes, it is aimed at your target audience.
 Also it’s not all just about the pictures, your verbal identity (how you say what you say) is key too.
 You can influence many of the thoughts that your customers have about you, and how they talk about you, by having consistent messaging.

-• Service please.
-Customer service is also part of a company’s ‘brand’, especially when the definition of ‘brand’ is so customer focused – Make sure that your service and business practices are in-line with your values – the ‘what you stand for’ part of your identity.
+Customer service is a huge part of a company’s ‘brand’, especially when the definition of ‘brand’ is so customer focused – Make sure that your service and business practices are in-line with your values – the ‘what you stand for’ part of your identity.
 If your customer service doesn’t match the promise, your reputation could be damaged irreparably.

-• Engage all areas.
 Engage with everyone in your company, they all need to understand what you stand for and where you want to go.
 They are the people that produce your product or deliver your service, if they don’t know what you stand for how are your customers going to?
 If they are your first point of contact then again, they will be your customers first impression.

 Finally, this is where people like us come in.
 When developing an identity to reflect your values and positively influence your audience you really need expert advice.
-Just as you wouldn’t think of doing your own legal work or take on the job of building your own software (obviously unless you were a solicitor etc), why would you create your own branding?
+Just as you wouldn’t think of doing your own legal work or take on the job of building your own software (obviously unless you were a solicitor or a software developer etc), why would you create your own branding?
 Your employees will most definitely have an opinion on how you should move forward, and listening is important.
 Your brand and branding is at stake though, so gone are the days when Bob in accounts can just knock up a logo in Paintshop pro and it not make much of a difference to your orders.

 How can we help in all this?